Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 $16x + 24y$ with $\{x, y\} \in \mathbb Z$, but that boils down to the principal ideal $\langle 8 \rangle$.

+We can perform arithmetic on ideals, such as multiplication.
+Which means that ideals can be factorized into prime ideals.
+A **prime ideal** is an ideal that can't contain any more numbers without being the whole ring.
+Also called a **maximal ideal**.
+In other words, an ideal is prime or maximal if the only ideal that it is properly contained in is the whole ring.

+For example, in $\mathbb Z$, $\langle 19 \rangle$ is a prime or maximal ideal since the only way for it to contain more numbers is by being all of $\mathbb Z$.
+But $\langle 38 \rangle$ is properly contained in $\langle 19 \rangle$, thus
+$\langle 38 \rangle$ is not a prime ideal.

 No matter how we express an ideal in $\mathbb Z$, it always turns out to be a principal ideal.
 In fact, $\langle a, b \rangle = \langle \textrm{gcd}(a, b)
 \rangle$. $\mathbb Z$ is in fact a principal ideal domain.
 In a **principal